ShimaaELsaadi/LAMP-Stack---OJT-Task--ATW-Ltd/README.md

 ## Description

-[LAMP]is a powerful bash script for the installation of Apache + PHP + MySQL/MariaDB and so on.
-You can install Apache + PHP + MySQL/MariaDB in an very easy way, just need to choose what you want to install before installation.
+**[LAMP]** is a powerful bash script for the installation of Apache, PHP, MySQL/MariaDB, and other components.
+You can easily install these components by choosing what you want during the installation process.

 ---

 ## Prerequisites
 - AWS Account
 - Basic knowledge of Linux and Apache